Thermodynamics of Black Holes, far from Equilibrium

-\emph{\bf The First Law and its Reformulation}:\,\, In standard treatments, one begins with asymptotically flat space-times $(M, g_{ab})$ that admit a time translation Killing field $\to^a$, a rotational Killing field $\varphio^a$, and a KH $H$ to which a (constant) linear combination $\ko^a := \to^a +\Omegao\, \varphio^a$ of the two Killing fields serves as the null normal.
+\emph{\bf The BCH First Law and its Reformulation}:\,\, In standard treatments, one begins with asymptotically flat space-times $(M, g_{ab})$ that admit a time translation Killing field $\to^a$, a rotational Killing field $\varphio^a$, and a KH $H$ to which a (constant) linear combination $\ko^a := \to^a +\Omegao\, \varphio^a$ of the two Killing fields serves as the null normal.
 The freedom in rescaling $\ko^a$ by a constant is fixed by requiring that $\to^a$ be the \emph{unit} time translation at infinity (and the affine parameter of $\varphio^a$ run from $0$ to $2\pi$).
-Because of stationarity, of the ten Einstein's equations only the four constraints are non-trivial.
-They imply that a number of identities must hold between geometrical quantities evaluated at $H$ and those evaluated at spatial infinity.
+Einstein's equations imply that a number of identities must hold between geometrical quantities evaluated at $H$ and those evaluated at spatial infinity.
 Among them is the celebrated BCH first law: $\delta M = (\kappao/8\pi G) \delta A + \Omegao\, \delta J$.
 Here $M, J$ are taken to be the Arnowitt-Deser-Misner (ADM) quantities, evaluated at infinity, while $A$ is the horizon area, and $\kappao$ the surface gravity of $\ko^a$, both evaluated at the horizon.

 This formulation of the first law has an unsatisfactory feature \cite{Ashtekar:2000hw,Ashtekar:2001is}: the normalization condition on $\to^a$ and the ADM charges $M, J$ refer to space-time geometry near spatial infinity, far from the black hole.
 One would expect the laws of BH mechanics to refer just to the black hole.
 Indeed, quantities that enter the first law of thermodynamics refer \emph{only} to the system under consideration.
 In dynamical situations, one has to consider physical processes that change the mass and angular momentum of the BH.
-Then the limitation becomes much more severe because the ADM $M$ and $J$ refer to the total system and are \emph{absolutely conserved in physical processes}! $\delta M$ and $\delta J$ in the first law should now refer to infalling energy and angular momentum \emph{across the horizon of each BH} in the given space-time, without reference to infinity.
+Then the limitation becomes much more severe because the ADM $M$ and $J$ refer to the total system and are \emph{absolutely conserved in physical processes}! $\delta M$ and $\delta J$ in the first law should now refer to infalling energy and angular momentum \emph{across the horizon of each BH} in the given space-time, without reference to the exterior.